tiny656/docker-composes/README.md

 ## License

-This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This repository aims to provide a comprehensive collection of Docker-Compose configurations to streamline the deployment and management of various applications and services.
-Feel free to explore and use the configurations as needed.